 Your Students Are Breathing Harmful Air Right Now

-Research shows that classroom air quality frequently exceeds safe levels1, with this invisible crisis affecting millions of students daily, contributing to:
+Research shows that classroom air quality frequently exceeds safe levels, with this invisible crisis affecting millions of students daily, contributing to:

-- Increased respiratory issues: 1 in 13 students has asthma (CDC, 2023), and poor indoor air quality is a documented trigger2
+1 in 13 students has asthma (CDC, 2023), and poor indoor air quality is a documented trigger

-- Higher infection rates: Studies show inadequate ventilation significantly increases airborne disease transmission3
+Studies show inadequate ventilation significantly increases airborne disease transmission

-- Chronic health symptoms: Poor ventilation is linked to increased headaches, fatigue, and difficulty concentrating4
+Poor ventilation is linked to increased headaches, fatigue, and difficulty concentrating

-- Reduced attendance: Schools with air quality issues report higher absenteeism rates5
+Schools with air quality issues report higher absenteeism rates

-- Learning difficulties: Harvard research shows cognitive function declines when CO2 exceeds 1,000 ppm6
+Harvard research shows cognitive function declines when CO2 exceeds 1,000 ppm

 The Cost of Inaction Is Too High

-But there's hope.
-Schools that implement comprehensive air quality monitoring and improvements report significant reductions in illness-related absences and improved academic outcomes8.
-The solution starts with understanding what's in your air.
+But there’s hope.
+Schools that implement comprehensive air quality monitoring and improvements report significant reductions in illness-related absences and improved academic outcomes.
+The solution starts with understanding what’s in your air.

 The Health Impact Is Immediate and Measurable